 Other procedures used to treat HS include laser therapy, radiation and unroofing.
 Wider surgical excision can also be an option.

-Your treatment plan will depend on what stage of HS you are at.
+Your treatment plan will depend on the stage of your HS.
 All HS patients react to treatments differently so you may have to try a few before you find something that works for you.

 Untreated or severe cases of HS can cause complications such as: